 Why Pay Attention to Automatic Enrollment?

 Health insurance sold under the Affordable Care Act (also known as Obamacare) only lasts for a maximum of one year.
 When you first picked a health plan, you may have chosen to automatically renew your healthcare plan for as long as five years.
-Initially, this was designed to be harmless for consumers; however, health insurance companies have consistently changed their offerings every year, leaving consumers with a different policy than the one they initially chose.
+Initially, this was designed to be harmless for consumers; however, health insurance companies routinely change their offerings from one year to the next, leaving consumers with a different policy than the one they initially chose.

 Here are reasons why automatic health insurance renewal can affect consumers: